A to Z: Paris Is…

 Through silhouettes in the Musée d’Orsay, looking out across La Seine to the right bank—we sense ambiguities, yearnings, drama.
 Paris fascinates.
 For its history, its architecture, its art, its natural beauty—all of which spared it from the bombs of a world at war.
-It is:
+Paris is:

 - A vibrant city where la joie de vivre is often evident in so many ways and nearly every day.